majoflosa/ui-components/form-validator/README.md

 * `cap` : at least one uppercase letter
 * `allCaps`
 * `noCaps`
-* `alphaNumeric` : must have at least 1 letter and 1 number
+* `alphaNumeric` : must have at least 1 letter and 1 number, no special characters
 * `noSpaces`
 * `number` : must be number
 * `min:5` : must be a number greater than 4; replace `5` with any number